BawdyAnarchist/quBSD/Future_Development.md

 Crons
 - Popup warning if zpool errors are discovered
 - Popup warning if host has been network connected for too long
+- that manage ZFS snapshots
+- Run checks for any other problems.
+Like ...?